-Derek Veenhof is executive vice president and chief operating officer, leading the management and growth of the company’s North American business.
+Derek Veenhof is executive vice president and chief commercial officer, leading the management and growth of the company’s North American business.

 Beware the Ides of March.
 An apt Shakespearean warning that seems quite applicable to the pandemic-spurred office closings and community lockdowns that swept through North America just over a year ago.
 Since then, work, school and every other facet of our day-to-day lives has become entrenched in the disruption, resulting in significant and possibly long-lasting implications to our futures.
 But you already knew that.
 What you may not have known, is that this extends into the waste industry as well—a market whose role in that future is bigger than many realize.